azadbolour/boardgame/BACKLOG.md

 - Animate the machine's placement of tiles to the board so it is clear what happened in a machine play.

-- Provide a way of getting the meaning of a word played by the machine.
-  Out of scope of version 1.
-Use the provided list view of played words to copy and paste into Google or dictionary site.

 - User registration.
 Currently there are no registered users.
 Just a built-in one called _You_.